Grandbrain/Sensor/README.md

 ## Building

-*  Download and extract the [latest release](https://github.com/Grandbrain/Sensor/releases) of the source code;
+*  Download and extract the [latest release](https://github.com/Grandbrain/Sensor/releases) of the source code.
-*  Download and install the latest version of [Qt Community](https://www.qt.io/ru/download-open-source);
+*  Download and install the latest version of [Qt Community](https://www.qt.io/ru/download-open-source).
-*  Run Qt Creator and open the project file Sensor.pro;
+*  Run Qt Creator and open the project file "Sensor.pro".
-*
+*  Rebuild the project by clicking "Rebuild all" in the "Build" menu.
+*  Run the application by clicking "Run" in the "Build" menu.

+## Usage

+* Connect the LD-MRS scanner to the network.
+* Launch the application and connect to the scanner by entering the IP-address and port and clicking "Connect".
+* Use the tabs "Chart" and "Settings" to see the scanner measurement and control its parameters.